brandleyzhou/paper-reading/slides/watson2021/content.md

 * Preceding frame does not exit

-    * When training, with a probability p, set the cost volume to zero.
+    * When training, with a probability $ p $ , set the cost volume to zero.
     * At testing, same processing

 ---